Bowditch's American Practical Navigator: Notable users and usage

-Due to its usefulness as both a navigational tool and as a practical oceanic handbook, The American Practical Navigator was famously used by the Hornet (clipper) and the Essex (whaleship).
+Due to its usefulness as both a navigational tool and as a practical oceanic handbook, The American Practical Navigator was famously used by the clipper Hornet and the whaleship Essex.
 On the Hornet it was used to help save fourteen of the thirty-one-person manifest, after they were forced by an onboard fire to abandon ship.
 Crowded onto a lifeboat with a sextant and a copy of The American Practical Navigator this group of men were able to navigate their way from a thousand miles west of the Galapagos Islands to Hawaii in forty-three days.

 Likewise, the Essex while off the west coast of South America was attacked by a whale and its crew shipwrecked.
 They were fortunate enough to get into longboats with multiple compasses, quadrants, and a copy of The American Practical Navigator.
 As a result, they were able to navigate their way to the remote Henderson Island where they were able to find some food and water.
 Ultimately, many of them would die or resort to cannibalism in an attempt to reach Easter Island and a supposed rescue.
 The ship's captain George Pollard Jr. would later describe The American Practical Navigator as one of "the probable instruments of our salvation."